SNSF Consolidator Grants 2022

 When are the earliest and latest dates a project can be started?

-The earliest possible start date is 1 February 2023.
-The project start date can be postponed for up to 12 months after receipt of the decision.
+The earliest possible start date is 1 August 2024.
+The project start date can be postponed by up to 12 months after receipt of the decision.

 What happens if I obtain a professorship and my salary is covered by the SNSF Consolidator Grant?